gotchoices/MyCHIPs/doc/Tallies.md

 - The app initiates a linear lift to the recipient's system.
 When the user signs the transaction, the lift is completed.

-### Consumer Account Setup: (establishing a private tally)
+### Establishing a Tally
+A MyCHIPs server will never accept a connection from anyone it doesn't already know about.
+So if two parties want to create a tally between them, one of the parties will have to issue a connection token to the other.
+Like an invoice, this information must be passed out-of-band.

+The party who initiates the tally would create a draft tally on his own system and then issue a connection token to be used by the other party.
+In the case of a commercial account like a retailer or restaurant, for example:

-- The Vendor displays a ticket QR code, consisting of
+- The Vendor would display or transmit a ticket QR code, containing:
-  - The name of the system that hosts the recipient's CHIP account
+  - The name or IP address of the system that hosts the recipient's CHIP account
-  - Connection socket for the recipient's host system
+  - A connection socket enpoint for the recipient's host system
   - A connection authorization token:
     - May be configured to expire after a one-time use
     - May be configured for multiple use by multiple parties (printed decal)